Disclaimer: I don't own Harry Potter. Also, this fic is based on Aya Macchiato's story 'Harry Potter and the Gift of the Morrighan'. With permission.

 "I will think on it," Arcturus said at last.
 "Perhaps, as you say, a family reconciliation would benefit us all."

-Arcturus had the final word on the subject, since at that point the ball guests began arriving.
-Melania immediately fixed a charming smile on her face and swept off to do her duty as a hostess, Sirius and Arcturus quickly finished off their drinks before following, and Harry trailed reluctantly along in their wake.
-He knew he should do his best to mingle and make a good impression, but as the evening wore on Harry became increasingly distracted by the rising tide of magic all around him.
+Arcturus had the final word on the subject, since the ball guests began arriving soon after.
+Melania immediately fixed a charming smile on her face and swept off to do her duty as a hostess, Sirius and Arcturus quickly finished off their drinks before following, and Harry was left to trail reluctantly along in their wake.
+He knew he should do his best to mingle and make a good impression, but it was difficult to make small talk with his Assessor senses going haywire.
+It didn't help that he found it all very boring; every conversation in the room revolved around the so-called 'Goblin Crisis' and the need for something to be done about it, though it seemed nobody could agree on what that 'something' was.
+Harry soon resorted to smiling and nodding in an attempt to hide his distraction and somehow managed not to offend anyone too badly.

-Samhain was a time when wild magic rose to the surface, but unlike previous years Harry found the power almost painful.
-Something was nagging at his senses, as grating as nails on a chalk board, and Harry's head was aching from it.
-In the end he gave up on socialising and instead hid in an out of the way corner, taking deep breaths to calm himself down.
-He knew the magic of Samhain enhanced divination skills, which included his Assessor talent, but he'd never before felt anything like he was at that moment.
-His instincts were screaming at him, prompting Harry to reach for his wand as he stared around the crowded ballroom in search of danger.
+Wild magic always rose to the surface on Samhain and the sensation wasn't new to Harry, but this time the feeling was almost suffocating.
+Something was nagging at his senses, as grating as nails on a chalk board.
+In the end he gave up on socialising and hid in an out of the way corner, taking deep breaths to calm himself down.
+He knew the magic of Samhain enhanced divination skills, which included his Assessor talent, but he didn't know how to interpret what he was feeling.
+All he knew was that he felt under threat, prompting Harry to reach for his wand as he stared around the crowded ballroom in search of danger.
+He couldn't help remembering Trelawney's warning - 'I see death before you!'

 "Something's wrong," Harry said.
 "I can feel it."